DavidLeeMar/reverb-displayview-module/README.md

 ## Usage

 To run the server, run npm start in a terminal window

-To seed the database, run npm run seed in another terminal window

 To view the product display section in a browser, enter http://localhost:4002/ in the address bar